MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes two arguments: the first is the starting number, and the second is the ending number.
-Print out all numbers from the starting number to the ending number, except if a number is divisible by 3, print "Fizz", if a number is divisible by 5, print "Buzz", and finally if a number is divisible by 3 and 5, print "FizzBuzz".
+Write a method that takes a string, and returns a new string in which every character is doubled.

-  Input: two integers
+  Input:
   Output:

   ## Rules
   ### explicit